Wolverine971/9takes/src/blog/people/politicians/Barack-Obama.md

 All these accounts show a lack of willingness to get involved.

-However, through the lens of Type 9, this could be interpreted as a deep-seated desire to maintain peace, adopting a "soft power" approach rather than confrontation - a quintessential Type 9 strategy.
+However, through the lens of Type 9, this could be interpreted as a deep-seated desire to maintain peace, adopting a "soft power" approach rather than confrontation - a classic Type 9 strategy.

 ### Obama's Desire for Unity and Harmony